ProjectComet/Project-Comet/README.md

 3. Is there a severe weather event that is occurring or about to occur in that geographic location?

 ## Our Solution:
-to create a reusable industry specific demo for clients that contains multiple products in the Hybrid Cloud Portfolio: API Connect, ODM, Weather Services, Cloudant DB, IBM Cloud & DevOps.
+To create a reusable industry specific demo for clients that contains multiple products in the Hybrid Cloud Portfolio: API Connect, ODM, Weather Services, Cloudant DB, IBM Cloud & DevOps.
 We wanted to put these products in their sweet spots!
 The solution architecture is both on-prem/off-prem.
 We created Cloud Foundry applications written in Node.js and have three running on IBM Cloud and one running in a Docker container.

 Our solution highlights the architectural shifts from SOA to microservices to show that we understand both and how they can co-exist.
 Our goal was for this to accelerate IBM’s success in Cloud and to target developer communities.